How to Read the Performance & Valuation Prime Chart

 adjustments are made to the well-known standard calculation.

-major market index if more relevant when examining companies in other countries.
+market index (if it’s more relevant) when examining companies in other countries.
 If the stock

 returns 20% in capital gains and dividends in a year, and the market returns the same 20%, then the